mkdirteamname/Earnvest/README.md

 5) **Real-time Chatbot (StockSage)**:
    - Deployed on Streamlit, StockSage provides real-time graph plotting capabilities for enhanced portfolio monitoring and analysis.

+## Bonus Features
+Incorporated behavioral finance principles to assist users in making more rational decisions, especially during market volatility.
+Utilized a quiz to assess the user's risk appetite, providing nudges, educational content, or simulations to demonstrate the impact of emotional decision-making.
+Additionally, included supporting YouTube videos for investor education.